aionnetwork/explorer_UI/README.md

 ### What's Here?

-This repository hosts all user interface components for the Aion Blockchain Explorer service, hosted by the Aion Foundation.
+This repository hosts all user interface components for the Aion Blockchain Explorer service, hosted by the OAN.

 ### Features: